caleblogan/asus-wifimanager/README.md

 # Asus Wifimanager
-I have slow internet so this app allows me to easily see whos connected and taking up too much bandwidth.
+Asus router web manager.
+Connects to the routers web server and provides some extra functionality.
+See whos connected and taking up too much bandwidth.
 Supports kicking all clients except for devices with permission of parent.
 Users are already connected to the app by default.